dreamind/ix/project/phase2/index.md

 **Due Date: Friday Week 8, 5pm**:<br />
 **Late penalty: 1 mark for each late day**:

 Solutions to Part 1 and 2 should be provided in a single Spreadsheet document.
 Use one sheet for each question (you may use more than one sheet for a question if it helps you to provide an answer systematically).
-Name your Google Spreadsheet documents using the following format: INFO20002_2015S1_GROUPNAME (e.g. INFO2002_2015S1_WED10_5).
-Please find your group name here (TBA).
+Name your Google Spreadsheet documents using the name supplied by your tutor.

 Share your Google Spreadsheet to us.
 Use `Share` > `Sharing Setting`s > `Add People` command, and put down the following emails: `informatix.one@gmail.com` and the email of your tutor.
 Make sure you give us edit access, not only view access.
 Make sure you do not change the spreadsheet after deadline because we will overwrite any changes made with the last version just before the due date.